 - Is out of control and the handler does not take effective action to control it. - Poses a direct threat to the health or safety of others. - Is not housebroken.

-If an assistance animal must be removed from the premises, absent other circumstances, the owner may re-enter the premises and attend church or ministry activities without the service animal.
+If an assistance animal must be removed from the premises, the owner may reenter the premises and attend church or ministry activities without the service animal.